Septemberxin/Offline-Handwritten-Chemical-Notations-Datasets/README.md

 ## Citation

-The datasets is only free for academic research purposes, if you find it useful in your research, please consider citing:
+The datasets are only free for academic research purposes, if you find them useful in your research, please consider citing:
 ```
 @inproceedings{wang2021component,
   title={A Component-detection-based Approach for Interpreting Off-line Handwritten Chemical Cyclic Compound Structures},